5t3ph/eleventy-plugin-social-images/README.md

 **Important:** Be sure to add the full path of your `pages.json` file to either `.gitignore` or `.eleventyignore` to prevent an infinite loop when Eleventy is in `--serve` mode.

-- This should be created as a Nunjucks template, ex. `pagesjson.njk` so that it is recognized by Eleventy for processing.
+- **This should be created as a Nunjucks template**, ex. `pagesjson.njk` so that it is recognized by Eleventy for processing.
 - Place this either at the root of your _input_ directory, or in a custom directory in your input folder (ex. `_generate`).
 - Note the unique frontmatter, which essentially mean "do not include this in the normal site output".
 - **If you have customized your input directory** via your Eleventy config, you may want to change the `permalink` value because it is relative to your _project root_, not the directory where it is placed.